gangwar-107/Scraping-Product-Details-from-live-website/README.md

 3. Simply extract the data from the web pages.
 4. Transform the data into useful format.

-# process to access the html code of live site
+# Process to access the html code of live site

 user ---> Request ---> Server -----> Response ----->Html code